CeeDee Lamb Player Prop Bets for NFL Week 17 | Dallas vs. Arizona 1/2/2022

 Matchup vs. Arizona

-- Against the Cardinals, Lamb racked up 64 receiving yards in lone career matchup, 6.5 fewer than his over/under for Sunday's game.
+- Lamb had 64 receiving yards in one career matchup against the Cardinals, 7.5 fewer than his receiving yards prop bet over/under for Sunday's game (71.5).

-- Lamb did not have a touchdown catch in that outing against the Cardinals.
+- Lamb did not have a touchdown catch in that matchup against the Cardinals.

-- The 225.1 yards per game the Cardinals are allowing through the air makes them the NFL's fifth-ranked pass defense.
+- The Cardinals are giving up 225.1 passing yards per game this season, the NFL's fifth-ranked pass defense.

-- The Cardinals' defense is 20th in the league, allowing 1.6 passing touchdowns per game.
+- The Cardinals' defense is 20th in the NFL, conceding 1.6 passing touchdowns per game.

 Recent Performances